entropiccode/Fixed-Order-Randomizer-Catch-Em-All/README.md

     - The specific number of Pokemon available in each Generation is outlined in the Objectives section.

 ### Randomizing the Game
-Once the Catch Order has been determined, the game must be randomized with some settings being required for this challenge.
+Once the Catch Order has been determined, the game must be randomized with some required settings.

 The randomizer of choice is the Universal Pokemon Randomizer ZX by Ajarmar, found here: https://github.com/Ajarmar/universal-pokemon-randomizer-zx/releases
 If you are using a SpeedChoice ROMhack, please utilize the randomizer distributed with the SpeedChoice Emerald patch here: https://github.com/ProjectRevoTPP/pokeemerald-speedchoice/releases/tag/release